 Lauren has her Master’s degree in Visual Arts Administration from the Steinhardt School at New York University and her Bachelor’s degree in Art History from Connecticut College.
 Lauren joined INCCA-NA in September 2010.
 Mrs. Breismeister also has a consulting practice serving museums, art collectors, auction houses and non-profit arts organizations including the Association of Art Museum Curators, Storm King Art Center and Phillips Auction House.
 Prior to consulting and her work with INCCA-NA, she was the Senior Manager in the Museum Services department at Sotheby’s where she worked with museums across the country managing all aspects of museum relationships – from deaccessioning projects to corporate sponsorship of museum exhibitions.

 Margaret Graham, Program Assistant

-Margaret has her Master’s degree in Art Criticism and Writing from the School of Visual Arts and her Bachelor’s degree in Art History/Creative Writing from Bucknell University.
-Before joining the INCCA-NA team in January 2013, she worked for the Frieze Art Fair, Stephen Haller Gallery, the New York Public Library, the Metropolitan Museum of Art, and the New Museum.
-Margaret also acted as registrar and collections manager for the 2013 pop-up exhibition “Come Together; Surviving Sandy, Year 1″ and continues to be a contributing writer and art editor for The Brooklyn Rail.
+Margaret has her Master’s degree in Art Criticism and Writing from the School of Visual Arts and her Bachelor’s degree in Art History and Creative Writing from Bucknell University.
+In addition to her position at INCCA-NA, Ms. Graham is a contributing writer and art editor for The Brooklyn Rail as well as a freelance registrar, collections manager, and project consultant, helping mount ventures including the 2013 pop-up exhibition “Come Together; Surviving Sandy, Year 1″ and the Naava Piatka Project.
+She has also worked for the Frieze Art Fair, Stephen Haller Gallery, the New York Public Library, the Metropolitan Museum of Art, and the New Museum.